paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-02-27-apple_cultivars.md

 * **Fireside**: The iPod I owned prior to Elstar was named <samp>Fireside</samp>, a name chosen as it evoked the idea of listening to music by a fire.

 * **Braeburn**: My iPhone is the newest device to be connected to my Mac.
-The description of the [Braeburn cultivar][4] on Wikipedia seemed to fit well here: ‘becoming increasingly popular in the UK’.
+The description of the [Braeburn cultivar][4] on Wikipedia seemed to fit well here: “becoming increasingly popular in the UK”.

 * **Discovery**: Needing a name for my Mac for when it appears on different networks, I choose [Discovery][5] as it shares a name with [HMS Discovery][6], and the idea of my Mac docking with different networks around the world.